 Created by the company behind Nintendo’s Joycon HD Rumble, DualSense’s haptic feedback utilizes incredibly precise vibrations to help simulate on-screen happenings by sending intricate reverberations jolting across your hands.
 From the trickle of water droplets gently pitter-pattering across your palms to the new adaptive triggers’ tangible resistance as you pull back a bowstring, the aptly named DualSense enhances immersion in a pleasingly tactile way.

 That said, it's no longer Sony's only official PS5 controller option.
-The DualSense Edge offered decent competition in comparison to its standard model, taking the beacon as Sony's pro gamepad, and while it's comparable to the Nintendo Switch Pro Controller and Xbox Elite Wireless Controller Series 2, the DualSense Edge provides some premium features you won't find on the regular option, so its worth taking a look.
+The DualSense Edge offered decent competition in comparison to its standard model, taking the beacon as Sony's pro gamepad, and while it's comparable to the Nintendo Switch Pro Controller and Xbox Elite Wireless Controller Series 2, the DualSense Edge provides some premium features you won't find on the regular option.

 DualSense Wireless Controller: price and availability